 Development of Wind and Solar Farms

 Guyana has tax concessions and capital write-offs available for wind and solar farm investments.
 While Guyana’s geographic location makes offshore wind a viable alternative, current regulatory hurdles are likely to stymie investment in this technology.
-Solar power generation units are attractive options for companies that wish to avoid the unreliable, and expensive, central electricity grid.
-Two major banks have installed solar panels and have seen a significant reduction in their operating expenses due to use of solar power.
-The GoG plans to construct several solar farm projects by 2025.
+Solar power generation units are attractive options for companies that wish to avoid the unreliable and expensive central electricity grid.
+Nine solar farms are expected to supply a maximum of 8.35 megawatts of electricity to the power grid per day by the end of 2025.
+A wind farm with an installed capacity of about 10 MW to supply electricity to the local grid is being pursued for Hope Beach on the East Coast.
+The GoG plans to continue constructing several mini solar farm projects to connect and provide power to the rural communities.

 The GoG seeks to increase energy efficiency across the economy and spur private sector investment by offering incentives like an accelerated capital depreciation for deployment of technologies which reduce operational costs and increase profitability for many companies.

 Guyana’s electricity transmission lines and power grid are in a severe state of disrepair and need to be modernized.
-GPL loses approximately 26 percent of its power through inefficiencies in the grid.
+GPL reportedly loses approximately 26 percent of its power through inefficiencies in the grid.
 The GoG is drafting tenders for the rehabilitation of its existing power infrastructure, the supply of additional power, and improving the transmission lines.
-U.S. firms are encouraged to the monitor the National Procurement and Tender Administration (NPTA) website or tender opportunities and contact the U.S. Embassy for more information.
+U.S. firms are encouraged to monitor the Department of Public Information page (www.dpi.gov) and the National Procurement and Tender Administration Board (NPTAB) website for tender opportunities.
+Please contact the U.S. Commercial Service team at the U.S. Embassy in Georgetown for more information.

 Opportunities

-According to the 2022 annual budget, the GoG will prioritize investments in updating and expanding its energy infrastructure using monies from Guyana’s sovereign wealth fund.
-U.S. firms are encouraged to track the GoG’s announcements regarding the gas-to-shore project, future hydropower, microgrids, solar and wind project opportunities.
+According to the 2025 annual budget, the GoG will prioritize investments in updating and expanding its energy infrastructure using funds from the country’s sovereign wealth fund.
+U.S. firms are encouraged to track the GoG’s announcements regarding natural gas monetization plans, marketing of oil, integration of the grid, future hydropower, microgrids, solar and wind project opportunities.